Best Books for Francophiles

 Readers will walk down the streets of 21 famous Parisians, like Madame Curie and Edith Piaf.
 Learn the history and backstories of the famous Parisians.
 Fascinating read for Francophiles and history lovers, Cahill is thorough and delightfully descriptive.

-Best Books about Moving to France
+Best Books about Living in France

 Do some research and you’ll find the authors share their hints after moving to France.